 Storage capacity can be increased in a few ways: either scale-out your clusters by adding nodes, or scale-up existing nodes by adding capacity.
 Cluster Quickstart makes it easy to add compute and storage capacity to a vSAN cluster.

 There are three deployment options available for vSAN: ReadyNodes, Appliance, and as-a-service.
 With the broadest choice of consumption options for HCI including over 500 pre-certified vSAN ReadyNodes™ from all major server vendors, you have complete flexibility to align with your vendor preferences and experiences.
-VxRail™ a fully integrated HCI Appliance from Dell EMC™ tailored for ease of deployment, and HCI-as-a-Service from leading cloud providers including Amazon Web Services, Microsoft Azure, IBM and hundreds of others public clouds.
+VxRail™ a fully integrated HCI Appliance from Dell EMC™ tailored for ease of deployment, and HCI-as-a-Service from leading cloud providers including Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, IBM Cloud and Alibaba Cloud and hundreds of others public clouds.